-Man, His Fall, and Redemption.
-Man is a created being made in the likeness and image of God, but through Adam’s transgression and fall, sin came into the world.
+We believe that man is a created being made in the likeness and image of God, but through Adam’s transgression and fall, sin came into the world.
 All have sinned and come short of the glory of God (Romans 3:23).
 As it is written, there is none righteous, no, not one (Romans 3:10).
 Jesus Christ the Son of God, was manifested to undo the work of the devil.
 He shed His blood and gave His life to redeem and restore man back to God.
 (Romans 5:12; Romans 3:23; Romans 3:9,10; I John 3:8; Galatians 3:13-14)Salvation is the gift of God to man, separate from works and the law, and is made operative by grace through faith in Jesus Christ, producing works acceptable to God.
 (Ephesians 2:8)

-Hell and Eternal Retribution.
-The one who physically dies in his sins without Christ is hopelessly and eternally lost in the Lake of Fire and has no further opportunity of hearing the gospel or for repentance.
+We believe the one who physically dies in his sins without Christ is hopelessly and eternally lost in the Lake of Fire and has no further opportunity of hearing the gospel or for repentance.
 The Lake of Fire is literal.
 The terms eternal and everlasting used in describing the duration of the punishment of the damned in the Lake of Fire carries the same thought and meaning as endless existence as used in noting the duration of joy and ecstasy of the saints in the presence of God.(Hebrews 9:27; Revelation 19:20; Hebrews 6:l-2)